awadivkar/AIRISSims/README.md

 # AIRIS SIMS

 ## Intro
-This repo is just a place to keep all the scripts used for work on AIRIS missions.
+This repo is a place to keep scripts used for work on AIRIS missions.
 You can find more information on our [website](https://washusatellite.com/), or on the page for NASA's [ADAPT mission](https://adapt.physics.wustl.edu/).
 Most updated script is [cmosgui2.py](#cmosgui2py)

 ## Scripts
 ### cmossim.py